cits3007/cits3007.github.io/assets/lectures/lect08--crypto.md

 [aes]: https://en.wikipedia.org/wiki/Advanced_Encryption_Standard

+### Symmetric-key example -- AES

+AES is one of the symmetric ciphers used by the SSH protocol.

+The client and the server derive a secret, shared key using an agreed method, and the session is encrypted using that key.

+The initial connection and negotation of this shared key uses asymmetric encryption; but symmetric encryption is much faster than asymmetric, so it's used for the remainder of the session.

+No-one has *proved* that AES is secure; but it has been thoroughly investigated by many cryptographers, and all attempts to break it have failed.

 ### Public-key cryptography

 Basic idea hit on in 1874 by William Stanley Jevons:[^jevons]

+\vspace{0.5em}

 > "Can the reader say what two numbers multiplied together will produce the
 > number 8616460799?
 I think it unlikely that anyone but myself will ever